xElkomy/sublert/README.md

 ## Installation & Configuration

-Just open the `config.py` and change the webhooks url and run the app.
+Just open the `config.py` and change the webhook vars urls and run the app.

 ## Usage